 add the amd64 repository so we can install a kernel, but we need to make sure

-linux-image is pulled from there but no other packages (via APT pinning).
+linux-image but nothing else is pulled from there (via APT pinning).

 Configure APT as follows: